scribe-security/docs/docs/how-to-run-scribe/valint/slsa.md

 ### Create Provenance using `valint slsa`​
-To achieve SLSA Level 2 using `valint slsa` run the following on the build platform.
+To achieve SLSA Level 2 using `valint slsa` run the following command on the build platform.

 ```bash
 # Create signed SLSA Provenance